The Titanium Marker in Breast Biopsy: Should You Worry?

 But if, after having a titanium clip inserted into your breast, you find that months later — way past the time when you should have recovered — you’re dealing with pain or rashes or other unexplained discomfort, consider talking to your doctor about the possibility of having the clip removed.

-Because, unlikely though it is, it may just be that marker that’s causing your symptoms.
+Because, unlikely though it is, it may just be that marker that’s causing your problems.